gamade/plugins/husky/README.md

 A valid Husqvarna account you can login with userid and password.
 To get this account, use the Husqvarna AMC App on your smartphone.
-You should have this working in order to use this plugin.
+You should have this app working in order to use this plugin.

 ### Needed software